2023 UK Appalachian Research Symposium and Arts Showcase

 The University of Kentucky's Appalachian Center, Appalachian Studies Program, and the Appalachian Research Community (UK-ARC) seek to promote interdisciplinary dialogue around issues in Appalachia.
 We are proud to continue our symposia on Appalachia with the 2023 UK Appalachian Research Symposium and Arts Showcase to be held Saturday, February 25, 2023.

-The University of Kentucky Appalachian Center, Appalachian Studies, and the Graduate Appalachian Research Community (GARC) seek to promote interdisciplinary dialogue around issues in Appalachia.
-We are proud to follow up our first six successful symposia with the 2016 UK Appalachian Research Symposium and Arts Showcase to be held March 5-6, 2016.
-For the first year ever, the Symposium is open to all undergraduate and graduate students of all disciplines from all colleges and universities doing work pertaining to Appalachia.
+The Symposium is open to all undergraduate and graduate students of all disciplines from all colleges and universities doing work pertaining to Appalachia.
 Registration is free for both presenters and registered attendees.
-The Symposium is intended to foster a supportive community in which students from various fields can present their Appalachian-based research and creative work.
-This year’s Symposium will provide an opportunity for students to network, collaborate, learn from each others’ findings, and explore issues relevant to Appalachian communities.
-Students creating performance or visual artworks related to Appalachia are strongly encouraged to participate.
+The Symposium is intended to foster a supportive community of emerging scholars.
+This year’s Symposium will provide an opportunity for students to network, collaborate, learn from each other’s findings, and explore issues relevant to Appalachian communities.
+Students without previous presentation experience, undergraduate students, those students seeking feedback on ongoing research, and students creating performance or visual artworks related to Appalachia are strongly encouraged to participate.

 - Work must be topically related to Appalachia, original, and produced in the last 3 years.